When you start fundraising, the universe is a big blob of potential investors.

 At this point, if you have too few potential leads, it's hard to create FOMO—and therefore hard to get term sheets.
 You're sorta screwed.

 If you sort through your "maybe" pile and there's no potential solid lead, it's settled: you're not ready for an institutional round.
-Go back to the best investors you spoke to, find out why they said no, and get back to work.
+Go back to the best investors you spoke to, find out why they said no, and get back to work — usually that means tightening up the four pillars of a seed-stage pitch.

 Repeat this process until you find a lead investor.